This is the multi-page printable view of this section. Click here to print.

 SRNUnique resource ID in Samsung Cloud Platform

-• In GPU Node, it means GPU Node SRN
+• In a GPU Node, it refers to the GPU Node SRN

-• In the GPU Node service, it means the GPU Node name
+• In the GPU Node service, it refers to the GPU Node name

 Resource IDUnique resource ID in the service